Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Angular momentum representation of gates and states

 \subsection{Decompositions in terms of bipartite and local gates}

-We have shown in previous sections how to realize multi-controlled gates in terms of many-body angular momentum interactions.
+We have shown in previous sections how to realize multi-controlled gates in terms of N-body angular momentum interactions.
 However, both theoretical models and experimental observations tend to deal with two-body and/or local Hamiltonians.
 In the angular momentum representation, terms such as $\mathbf{S}_a\cdot\mathbf{S}_b$ or $\mathbf{L}_a\cdot\mathbf{S}_b$ are commonplace, while explicit three-body or more interactions are relatively more recent in the literature.
-Moreover, in our discussions one example of expression is the qutrit gate $CCX=\exp[(2\pi i /3)J_z\otimes J_z\otimes \Theta_z]$, which would demand some form of dipole-dipole-quadrupole interaction and there is currently no clear path for such kind of interaction.
+Moreover, in our discussions one example of expression is the qutrit gate $CCX=\exp[(4\pi i /3)J_z\otimes J_z\otimes \Theta_z]$.
+In a few-body regime, it is possible to argue that $CCX=(I\otimes I\otimes F)CCZ(I\otimes I\otimes F^{\dagger})$; however, in a many-body scenario, the allowed operations are collective, thus requiring a native dipole-dipole-quadrupole interaction, and there is currently no realistic situation where this type of coupling occurs.
 For $j>1$ the situation is even more complex, since many multipole interactions of different orders would be needed.
 We thus invoke results concerning the decomposition of multi-controlled gates as sequences of bipartite and local gates, which demand two-body couplings at most.
 In the next section we map these constructions into a quantum optical realization, bringing our scheme closer to current available technology.
 We leave open the important questions about optimization or non-idealities \cite{noise1,noise2} for future investigations.

-For the $j=1$ qutrit case, we invoke Lemma 1 of \cite{qutritgates1}, a circuit decomposing a three-qutrit hard-controlled gate $|q\rangle - CU$, $q=0,1,2$, in terms of two-qutrit hard-controlled gates:
+For the $j=1$ qutrit case, we invoke Lemma 1 of \cite{qutritgates1}, a circuit decomposing a three-qutrit hard-controlled Pauli gate $|q\rangle\text{-}CW$, $q=0,1,2$ ($W^3=W$), in terms of two-qutrit hard-controlled Pauli gates: